AidenYangX/react-tree-x/README.md

 _node_.**isRoot**

 Returns true if this is the root node.
-The root node is added internally by react-arborist and not shown in the UI.
+The root node is added internally by react-tree-x and not shown in the UI.

 _node_.**isLeaf**